 It would be inconsistent with the purpose of Regulation 1233/2011 if reports that have not yet been transmitted to the European Parliament would at this stage be disclosed to the public.
-Such disclosure would seriously undermine the inter-institutional decision-making process established in Regulation 1233/2011 by straining the relationship with the European Parliament at this early stage where the Commission review has not yet been finalised, nor presented to and discussed with its institutional partner.
-It would also undermine the ongoing decision-making process for the adoption of the Commission's annual review by disclosing the input which forms the basis of the Commission's review and exposing the Commission to the risk of external pressure to adopt one conclusion or the other in its evaluation, while the Commission must to be placed in a position to explore different options and act in a fully independent manner and in the service of the general interest8.
+Such disclosure would seriously undermine the inter-institutional decision-making process established in Regulation 1233/2011 by straining the relationship with the European Parliament at this early stage where the Commission review has not yet been finalized, nor presented to and discussed with its institutional partner.
+With reference to Article 4(3) first subparagraph of Regulation 1049/2001 it would also undermine the ongoing decision-making process for the adoption of the Commission's annual review by disclosing the input which forms the basis of the Commission's review and exposing the Commission to the risk of external pressure to adopt one conclusion or the other in its evaluation, while the Commission must be placed in a position to explore different options and act in a fully independent manner and in the service of the general interest8.

-It is only after the Commission has concluded the review of the reports and transmitted its evaluation report to the European Parliament that access to the requested 2014 reports might be considered.
-For this purpose, we invite you to renew your request for these reports at the beginning of 2017.
+In conclusion, this means that document 2 cannot at this stage be shared.
+It is only after the Commission has concluded the review of the reports and transmitted its evaluation report to the European Parliament that access to the requested 2015 report might be considered.
+For this purpose, I invite you to renew your request for this report at the beginning of 2018.